scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 The optimisation is applied in two cases:
 1. when an LWT statement (containing an `IF` clause) is prepared — ScyllaDB sets a flag that the driver uses for routing;
 2. when a statement is executed with `Serial` or `LocalSerial` consistency (this is the only way to execute `SELECT` as LWT, since it may not contain an `IF` clause), the driver detects it automatically.

+Leader-aware routing (see [Tablet awareness](tablets.md)) is a separate mechanism and does not change this: it moves one replica — the tablet's Raft leader — to the front of the plan and leaves the ordering of the rest untouched, so the remaining replicas are still shuffled as described above.